Conus grangeri

 Conus grangeri, common name Granger's cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-The size of the shell varies between 31 mm and 75 mm.
+The length of their seashell varies between 31 mm and 75 mm.
+The diameter measures around 22 mm.
+The shell is elongated in shape, whitish and broadly banded with yellow.
+The aperture is moderately wide and white.